Download the Explore Bay of Plenty APP

 There are plenty of places you can stop along the way, such as reserves, playgrounds, cafés, shops and swimming spots.

-Most of the trail is flat, but the view from the top of the eastern point, above Cave Bay, is ample reward for the extra effort it takes to cycle there.
+The view from the top of the eastern point, above Cave Bay, is ample reward for the extra effort it takes to cycle there.

 • Flat, grade 1